I travel a lot; I hate having my life disrupted by routine.

 Here is the way it looks with the bikes loaded and rolling down the road.
 We still have access to the propane bottles and the bikes can be pulled down quick if we want to go for a ride.
 So far they have stayed put and don't even wobble while we're driving.

 UPDATE: If you build, or buy a bike rack like this and fulltime in an RV, then spend the money and get a good bike cover.
-When I went to the RV Store to try and find a bike cover, my cheap spending habits said "$50 for a nylon bike cover, come on!"
+When I went to the RV Store to try and find a bike cover, my cheap spending habits said "$50 for a nylon bike cover, come on!" and I didn't buy it.

 Now that we've had the bikes on the rack, exposed to the sun for almost a year straight, they are taking a beating from the elements.
 The tires and leather seats are dry rotting and at $25 per tire, the $50 cover would have saved us money in the long run.